nextbreakpoint/flink-k8s-toolbox/README.md

 Flink Kubernetes Toolbox contains tools for managing Flink clusters and jobs on Kubernetes:

 - Flink Operator

+    The Flink Operator is an implementation of the Kubernetes Operator pattern for managing Flink clusters and jobs.
+    The operator uses a Custom Resource Definition to represent a cluster with a single job.
+    It detects changes of the custom resource and modifies the derived resources which constitute the cluster.
+    It takes care of creating savepoints periodically, monitoring the status of the job to detect a failure, restarting the job from the latest savepoint if needed, and rescaling the cluster when required.

 - Flink Operator CLI

-The Flink Operator is an implementation of the Kubernetes Operator pattern for managing Flink clusters and jobs.
-The operator uses a Custom Resource to represent a Flink cluster with a single Flink job.
-The operator detect changes to the resource and modifies the Flink cluster and job accordingly.
-The operator takes care of creating savepoints periodically and restarting the job from the latest savepoint if needed.

     The Flink Operator CLI provides an interface for controlling Flink clusters and jobs from a terminal.
     It supports commands for creating or deleting clusters, starting or stopping clusters and jobs, rescaling clusters, getting metrics and other information about clusters and jobs.

+Main features:

+- Automatic creation of JobManager and TaskManagers using StatefulSets
+- Automatic creation of service for accessing JobManager
+- Support for init containers and side containers for JobManager and TaskManagers
+- Support for mounted volumes and persistent volumes claims
+- Support for environment variables, including variables from config map
+- Support for resource requirements
+- Support for user defined annotations
+- Support for user defined container ports
+- Support for pull secrets and private registries
+- Support for public Flink images or custom images
+- Support for single job cluster or cluster without job
+- Support for bootstrap from single JAR file
+- Support for configurable task slots and heap memory
+- Support for configurable savepoints location
+- Configurable service accounts
+- Configurable periodic savepoints
+- Automatic detection of failure and configurable job restart
+- Automatic scaling via standard autoscaling interface
+- Automatic restart of the cluster or job when specification changed
+- Automatic creation of savepoint before stopping cluster or job
+- Automatic recovery from latest savepoint when restarting job
+- Resource status and printer columns
+- CLI interface for operations and monitoring
+- Internal metrics compatible with Prometheus

 ## License

 The tools are distributed under the terms of BSD 3-Clause License.